-The screenshot shows a typical configuration dialog of a (stereo) wave editor.
-After selecting a device, audio data is sent to either an ADAT or SPDIF port, depending on which has been selected as playback device.
+The screenshot to the right shows a typical configuration dialog as displayed by a (stereo) wave editor.
+After selecting one of the eight stereo playback devices, audio data is sent to the according audio channels.

 Increasing the number and/or size of audio buffers may prevent the audio signal from breaking up, but also increases latency i.e. output is delayed.
 For synchronized playback of audio and MIDI (or similar), be sure to activate the checkbox 'Get position from audio driver'.